bangconghuynh/qsym2/README.md

 This method is currently able to perform symmetry analysis of:
 - Slater determinants,
-- Hartree--Fock or Kohn--Sham molecular orbitals, and
+- Hartree&ndash;Fock or Kohn&ndash;Sham molecular orbitals, and
 - vibrational coordinates

 that have been exported by Q-Chem 6 to a HDF5 file named `qarchive.h5` saved in the job's scratch directory,

 or
 - Slater determinants, and
-- Hartree--Fock or Kohn--Sham molecular orbitals
+- Hartree&ndash;Fock or Kohn&ndash;Sham molecular orbitals

 that have been stored in binary files, together with other basis-set-related data.